A Guide To Cleaning Hardwood Floors

 Though daily dusting will help to prevent damage to your hardwood floor as a result of hard particles being ground into its polished surface, you will still need to perform a “deep clean” each week to remove dirt and grime from hard-to-reach corners.
-You should vacuum lightly (for best results, use an attachment that will not put any hard edges into contact with the floor), then mist the floor with a hardwood cleaner (never use water) before mopping it down carefully but thoroughly.
+You should vacuum lightly (for best results, use an attachment that will not put any hard edges into contact with the floor), then mist the floor with a hardwood cleaner (never use water, water can damage even the most robust flooring, even a small amount of water can warp timber laminate floors) before mopping it down carefully but thoroughly.

 At least once every few months you should take the time to polish your hardwood floors to refresh and renew their finish; not only does this ensure that your floors retain that “brand new” look, it also helps to protect them from damage.